supaorg/supa/docs/dev/for-ai/rules.md

 # Basics for developers

 Facts:
-- Supa is a standalone application (MacOS, Windows, Linux; not yet Android or iOS, but will be)
+- Supa is a standalone application (MacOS, Windows, Linux; and Android and iOS at some point)
 - Written in TypeScript
-- Frontend is SvelteKit (Svelte 5)
+- Frontend is Svelte 5
-- Tauri is used to build desktop and mobile apps
+- Electron is used for the desktop app
 - Doesn't have a server (yet), everything is local plus using APIs of services, such as OpenAI
 - Tailwind is used for CSS utility classes
 - Skeleton is used as a design system and components